luispadilla2702/luispadilla2702/README.md

 Design decisions that make it production-grade rather than a demo:

-- **HMAC-verified webhooks** — reject spoofed or replayed submissions at the front door.
 - **Idempotency & dedup before anything else** — the same lead arriving twice (retries, double-submits, multi-channel) never becomes two CRM records or two notifications.
 - **Structured LLM outputs** — classification returns validated JSON, not prose; a failed parse routes to a fallback, never a silent drop.
 - **Error handling & retries with dead-lettering** — failed steps retry with backoff; unrecoverable payloads are stored and surfaced, not lost.